 4. The elevation profile of the Milford Track

-5. The map of the Milford Track
+5. Day-by-day breakdown of the Milford Track

 Day 1: Te Anau Downs to Clinton Hut